awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancers.md

 Indicates whether [deletion protection](#deletion-protection) is enabled\.
 The default is `false`\.

 `ipv6.deny_all_igw_traffic`
 Blocks internet gateway \(IGW\) access to the load balancer, preventing unintended access to your internal load balancer through an internet gateway\.
 It is set to `false` for internet\-facing load balancers and `true` for internal load balancers\.
-This attribute does not prevent non\-IGW internet access \(such as, through peering, Transit Gateway, AWS Direct Connect, or AWS VPN\)\.
+This attribute does not prevent non\-IGW internet access \(for example, through peering, Transit Gateway, AWS Direct Connect, or AWS VPN\)\.

 `load_balancing.cross_zone.enabled`
 Indicates whether [cross\-zone load balancing](#cross-zone-load-balancing) is enabled\.
 The default is `false`\.

 ## IP address type<a name="ip-address-type"></a>

 You can set the types of IP addresses that clients can use with your load balancer\.
 The following are the IP address types:

 `ipv4`
 Clients must connect to the load balancer using IPv4 addresses \(for example, 192\.0\.2\.1\)\.
 IPv4 enabled load balancers \(both internet\-facing and internal\) support TCP, UDP, TCP\_UDP, and TLS listeners\.